-- Varhegy Hill
+Varhegy Hill

 	Dinner is buffet style and includes traditional Hungarian dishes.
 I recommend you try the goulash soup, one of the delicacies of the Hungarian capital.
 The grilled polenta or the homemade fritters are also a good choice.
 If you are one of those who dare not try new things, don't worry; the menu also includes more classic dishes and seasonal salads.

-Make sure the ship has scenic views and that you can enjoy them regardless of the weather.
-Although cruises are available at any time of the year, I do not recommend doing it in winter at night as the low temperatures could ruin the experience and not allow you to enjoy the scenery.
+	Make sure that the boat has scenic views and that you can enjoy them regardless of the weather.
+Although cruises are available at any time of the year, I do not recommend doing it in winter at night because the low temperatures could ruin the experience and not allow you to enjoy the scenery.

-Finally, if the cruise passes by Margarita Island located in the middle of the river and you have the possibility to get off do it without a doubt and then continue the cruise on the next boat.
+	Finally, if the cruise passes by Margarita Island located in the middle of the river and you have a chance to get off do it without hesitation and then continue the cruise on the next boat.
 This island does not have great historical monuments, but it does have charming corners that will give you more than one surprise.

 	6. If you are interested in a cruise on the Danube, you will also be interested in

 	The city by night vs. by day

-A boat tour serves to get an idea of the sights of the city and its main points of interest, but it is not a way to visit them.
-I mean, if you book a night cruise you are sure to be impressed by the views of the Parliament Illuminated and they will stay with you as one of the best memories of the trip, but are you really going to miss the opportunity to come back the next day to see it up close and visit its interior?
+	A boat tour is useful to get an idea of the sights of the city and its main points of interest, but it is not a way to visit them.
+I mean, if you book a night cruise you are sure to be impressed by the views of the Parliament illuminated and it will remain one of the best memories of the trip, but are you really going to miss the opportunity to come back to the next day to see it up close and visit its interior?

 	A guided walking tour

 	For me, a guided tour is one of the best experiences you can have in any city; if you want to learn more about the available options you can check this other article: Day Trips and Excursions from Budapest.

 	Tourist bus ride